IBM/ibm-satellite-storage/config-templates/aws/aws-efs-csi-driver/1.0.0/README.md

 - Currently only *static provisioning* is supported.
 This means an [AWS EFS file system](https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html) needs to be created manually on AWS first.
 After that it can be mounted inside a container as a volume using the driver.

-## AWS EBS CSI Driver parameters & how to retrieve them
+## AWS EFS CSI Driver parameters & how to retrieve them

 No parameters required for this template.

 ## Default storage classes